SOME PRELIMINARY THOUGHTS ON BALTIMORE

 I normally like to get some distance between the events as they are transpiring and a published analysis, but I feel pretty safe offering some preliminary thoughts on the crisis.

 First, my thoughts go out in sympathy to those in the community who are active and organizing peaceful protests–the people who are trying to be heard.
 As someone who has spent no small part of my life involved in protests, none of which ever got out of hand, I must add, I feel bad for the organizers and community leaders in Baltimore.
 It’s bad enough that the press was negligent of the peaceful protests, powering up their cameras when things became violent.
 The goal of any protest is to be heard, to be noticed, to call attention to the injustices existing in a particular community.
-The riots, burned cars and buildings, flying bricks make it possible for those protests to be heard.
+The riots, burned cars and buildings, flying bricks make it impossible for those protests to be heard.
 They distract the audience from the real discussion and, rather than unifying us in sympathy for the victims of injustice, riots only push the audience away from the real issues.

 The media plays a role in this as well.
 In most cases, a small minority of people at a given protest will become violent, while ten thousand others remain calm.
 The media will, of course, focus on the violence.
 After all, black people peacefully assembled don’t sell as much advertising space as black people rioting.
 To a certain extent, that’s our fault.
 We are the demand side of this equation.

 Riots also become the justification for state violence in the name of “law and order.”
 This can escalate quickly, considering that the source of enforcing law and order is the focus of the protest.
-We have two

 On the other hand, we’ve been protesting and pointing out that black lives matter since Trayvon Martin’s death, and it doesn’t seem to be doing any good.
 To these communities, it appears that the only time the nation pays attention is when cars are burning on the side of the road.
 How long can we expect the oppressed to be “peaceful.”